 Day 1: Dubai – City highlights

-Our itinerary begins in Dubai, which is UAE’s second-largest emirate.
+This UAE itinerary begins in Dubai, which is the country’s second-largest emirate.

 First stop: Zabeel Park and one of the newest attractions in Dubai, Dubai Frame.
 At about 500 feet tall, the gold frame is the largest picture frame in the world.
 You will get some fabulous views of the Burj Khalifa from there and walk on a clear glass walkway 100 meters from the ground.